-- 1. On March 4, 2020, the Governor declared a State of Emergency in California due to the threat of Coronavirus Disease 2019 ("COVID-19").
+1. On March 4, 2020, the Governor declared a State of Emergency in California due to the threat of Coronavirus Disease 2019 ("COVID-19").
 On March 17, 2020, the City's Director of Emergency Services declared a local emergency due to COVID-19, which was ratified by the City Council at its March 24, 2020 Special City Council meeting.
-Due to directives from federal, state, and local health officers, residents have been advised to avoid public gatherings and stay at home to prevent the spread of this disease. - 2.
-On March 16, 2020, the Governor issued Executive Order N-25-20.
-The order mandates that residents heed any order by local public health officers, "including but not limited to the imposition of social distancing measures, to control the spread of COVID-19." - 3.
-On May 18, 2020, the Health Officer of the County of Mendocino issued a shelter in place order, the violation of which is punishable as a misdemeanor. - 4.
-The purpose of these restrictions on travel and shelter in place orders is to inhibit and reduce the spread of the COVID-19 coronavirus to protect the health of the City, Mendocino County, the State of California and the entire country. - 5.
-Violations of the orders of the County Health Officer related to the control of the spread of COVID-19 present an immediate threat to the public peace, health and safety in that they increase the likelihood that the COVID-19 virus will spread throughout the County and City in a manner that may overwhelm our health care systems and may lead to injury and death that might otherwise be substantially reduced through adherence to the orders of the County Health Officer. - 6.
-The immediate enforcement of the orders of the County Health Officer is necessary for the effective implementation of such orders for the purpose of controlling the spread of COVID-19 in Mendocino County and the City of Fort Bragg. - 7.
-It would substantially defeat the purpose of the temporary administrative enforcement mechanism for orders of the County Health Officer provided by this Ordinance and endanger the health of the community, if the effective date of this Ordinance were delayed to permit introduction at one City Council meeting, adoption at a second meeting and a referendum period of 30 days following adoption of the Ordinance.
+Due to directives from federal, state, and local health officers, residents have been advised to avoid public gatherings and stay at home to prevent the spread of this disease.

+2. On March 16, 2020, the Governor issued Executive Order N-25-20.
+The order mandates that residents heed any order by local public health officers, "including but not limited to the imposition of social distancing measures, to control the spread of COVID-19."

+3. On Marchy 18, 2020, the Health Officer of the County of Mendocino issued a shelter in place order, the violation of which is punishable as a misdemeanor.
+The Health Officer has since issued revisions to that original order, including one dated April 24, 2020 and May 8, 2020.

+4. The purpose of these restrictions on travel and shelter in place orders is to inhibit and reduce the spread of the COVID-19 coronavirus to protect the health of the City, Mendocino County, the State of California and the entire country.

+5. Violations of the orders of the County Health Officer related to the control of the spread of COVID-19 present an immediate threat to the public peace, health and safety in that they increase the likelihood that the COVID-19 virus will spread throughout the County and City in a manner that may overwhelm our health care systems and may lead to injury and death that might otherwise be substantially reduced through adherence to the orders of the County Health Officer.

+6. The immediate enforcement of the orders of the County Health Officer is necessary for the effective implementation of such orders for the purpose of controlling the spread of COVID-19 in Mendocino County and the City of Fort Bragg.

+7. It would substantially defeat the purpose of the temporary administrative enforcement mechanism for orders of the County Health Officer provided by this Ordinance and endanger the health of the community, if the effective date of this Ordinance were delayed to permit introduction at one City Council meeting, adoption at a second meeting and a referendum period of 30 days following adoption of the Ordinance.